7 DIY Moisturizer Recipes To Combat Dry Skin In Cold & Windy Weather

 6. Cinnamon Coffee Scrub

-If your skin is feeling dry and lackluster, it needs a caffeine boost!
+If your skin is feeling dry and lackluster, a caffeine boost could be the answer to helping bring it back to life.
 Free People's blog concocted this epic DIY coffee scrub recipe that combines ground coffee, coconut palm sugar, coconut oil, and cinnamon.
 Don't blame me if people want to come up and lick your face.

 7. Lavender Coconut Moisturizer